Anne Michaels

 Anne Michaels (born 15 April 1958) is a Canadian poet and novelist whose work has been translated and published in over 45 countries.
 Her books have garnered dozens of international awards including the Orange Prize, the Guardian Fiction Prize, the Lannan Award for Fiction and the Commonwealth Poetry Prize for the Americas.
 She is the recipient of honorary degrees, the Guggenheim Fellowship and many other honours.
 She has been shortlisted for the Governor General's Award, the Griffin Poetry Prize, twice shortlisted for the Giller Prize and twice long-listed for the International Dublin Literary Award.
 Michaels won a 2019 Vine Award for Infinite Gradation, her first volume of non-fiction.
-Michaels was the poet laureate of Toronto, Ontario, Canada from 2016 to 2019, and she is perhaps best known for her novel Fugitive Pieces which was adapted for the screen in 2007.
+Michaels was the poet laureate of Toronto, Ontario, Canada from 2016 to 2019, and she is perhaps best known for her novel Fugitive Pieces, which was adapted for the screen in 2007.
+Michaels won the 2024 Giller Prize for her novel Held.

 Early life

 Anne Michaels was born in Toronto, Ontario, in 1958.
-Michaels attended Vaughan Road Academy and then later the University of Toronto, where she is an adjunct faculty member in the Department of English.
+She attended Vaughan Road Academy and then later the University of Toronto, where she is an adjunct faculty member in the Department of English.